-The Renewable Energy curriculum is designed to provide students with a broad understanding of energy management concepts and the roles played by renewable resources.
+The Sustainable & Renewable Energy curriculum is designed to provide students with a broad understanding of energy management concepts and the roles played by renewable resources.

-The curriculum was reviewed by renewable energy experts and potential employers on our Advisory Board to ensure that its scope and depth will result in graduates that are highly trained and knowledgeable.
+The curriculum was reviewed by sustainable & renewable energy experts and potential employers on our Advisory Board to ensure that its scope and depth will result in graduates that are highly trained and knowledgeable.

-The Renewable Energy major requires students to complete 58 hours.
-These hours are divided into four sections: General Education, Renewable Energy Core, Renewable Energy Electives and a Minor.
+The Sustainable & Renewable Energy major requires students to complete 58 hours.
+These hours are divided into four sections: General Education, Sustainable & Renewable Energy Core, Sustainable & Renewable Energy Electives and a Minor.
 Students will develop expertise in an interdisciplinary core of subjects fundamental to renewable energy as well as more in-depth studies in a related minor.

 To learn more about each course, the prerequisites, and any additional degree requirements, review the Illinois State University Catalog.
-The following information is for students in the 2018-2019 catalog.4-Year Sample Plan of Study
+The following information is for students in the 2020-2021 catalog.

 Students will be required to choose a minor from the following: